ericyuxuanye/Environment-Framework/doc/core/Car.md

 On track field, the friction caused acceleration is calculated as multiplication of tile's FrictionRatio and the wheel friction.

+A wheel can only rotate forward only, never backward.

+A wheel can have negative acceleration like applying brake to slow down.

+To move backward, wheel can steer by `math.pi` then rotate forward.

 ```
 RotationFriction
     float minimumAccelerationToStart